sgraden/vpc/apis.md

 	* `200: The instances were retrieved successfully.`

 ### POST/instances
-This request provisions a new instance from an instance template.
-The instance template object is structured in the same way as a retrieved instance, and contains the information necessary to provision the new instance.
+This request provisions a new virtual server instance from an instance template.
+The instance template object is structured in the same way as a retrieved instance, and it contains the information necessary to provision the new instance.

 * **Required Parameters**: None
 * **Request Body**: _required_